Vehicle Inspection Program – Facilities

 Select the appropriate application form below:

-Select ‘upgrade’ if you already have an inspection facility licence but need to add a program type (for example, commercial, out of province or salvage) or a vehicle type (for example, automotive, commercial bus or light truck).
+Select ‘upgrade’ if you already have an inspection facility licence but need to add a program type (for example, commercial, out of province or salvage) or a vehicle type (for example, automotive, commercial bus or light truck), if you have moved to a new location or if your legal or operating name has changed.

 Applicants will need the following: